 Protection Warriors have an absolutely ridiculous amount of control, with FOUR stuns: Concussion Blow, Shockwave, Intercept & Charge.
 The latter 2 are both usable while in combat and in any stance thanks to Warbringer, which also buffs Intervene, making it a crazy mobility tool as well.
 Protection Warriors can lock out casters in specific from playing the game almost completely due to extremely annoying talents like Gag Order and Improved Spell Reflection, but melee DPS don’t get off scot-free either, as a Prot Warrior’s Disarm has a mere 40 second cooldown due to Improved Disarm, which also increases damage taken by the target by 10%.
 What’s more, Protection Warriors have some insane damage as well when they’re stacked with armor penetration, thanks to Shield Slam‘s (which also dispels a magic effect??) surprisingly high damage, buffed by Sword and Board and other talents like Improved Defensive Stance, which isn’t a particularly defensive talent to be honest!

 If this description makes it sound like I’m salty, that’s because I am.
 There are simply no words to describe how annoying Protection Warriors are to face, particularly as a healer or caster; it is not uncommon for there to be ~20 second periods where you simply can’t play the game, even though you’re being attacked.
 Thankfully, they have some very big weaknesses.
-First of, they lack Arms’ Mortal Strike, so if you manage to survive their ridiculous crowd control, it’s trivially easy for a healer to top you off — unless of course they’re playing with a spec that does have a healing reduction effect, like an WoW Hunter Icon MM Hunter.
+First of, they lack Arms’ Mortal Strike, so if you manage to survive their ridiculous crowd control, it’s trivially easy for a healer to top you off — unless of course they’re playing with a spec that does have a healing reduction effect, like an MM Hunter.
 Secondly, they only do the ridiculous damage they’re known for when they’re using an almost full set of PvE gear with armor penetration, most notably from the Heroic Icecrown Citadel raid.
 This means that they’re only really dangerous in the last 2 arena seasons, and even then, they have barely any resilience at all, so they can be blown up very easily when their defensive cooldowns (Shield Wall & Last Stand) are used up, particularly by magic damage — though this will always be somewhat dangerous due to their Spell Reflection.

 Protection Warrior is an extremely peculiar spec that is honestly somewhat hard to place on a tier list.
 There’s barely any comps it really can fit into, in both the 2v2 and 3v3 brackets.
 They don’t have conventional strengths and weaknesses, they’re just extremely annoying to fight.
 Back in the day, a team featuring a Protection Warrior famously was rank 1 on the ladder for many seasons in a row, though very few people have really managed to take the spec that far since then.
 We generally don’t recommend that you play Protection, as it’s a very awkward spec and most people won’t want to take that chance.
-And if you do manage to find team-mates willing to play with you and get higher rated, prepare to get flamed a lot by people, particularly Wow Warlock Icon Destruction Warlocks and Wow Shaman Icon Elemental Shamans, who are extremely vulnerable to your crowd control.
+And if you do manage to find team-mates willing to play with you and get higher rated, prepare to get flamed a lot by people, particularly Destruction Warlocks and Elemental Shamans, who are extremely vulnerable to your crowd control.
 Honestly, you kinda deserve it!

 Best 2v2 comps

-• WoW Warrior Icon Protection Warrior / WoW Priest Icon Disc Priest (Best)
+- Protection Warrior / Disc Priest (Best)

-• WoW Warrior Icon Protection Warrior / WoW Paladin Icon Holy Paladin
+- Protection Warrior / Holy Paladin

 Best 3v3 comps